3 minute read

-As a key part of differentiation, teachers should establish their pupils’ readiness to learn, their learning interest and learning ability.
-Scoring learner profiles in these three areas arms teachers with the best strategy to teach a mixed-ability classes.
-Firstly, however, it is important to understand that readiness is not synonymous with a pupil’s ability, and both can influence his or her motivation, as well as external factors.
-In this post we breakdown these three principal profile differences and what a high, medium or low rating in each could translate to.
+As a key part of classroom differentiation, teachers should establish their pupils’ learning readiness, interest, and abilities.
+Scoring learner profiles in these three areas arms teachers with the best strategy to teach mixed-ability classes.
+Readiness is not synonymous with a pupil’s ability, and both can influence his or her motivation, as well as external factors.
+Let’s break down three principal profile differences and what a high, medium, or low rating in each could mean.

 Readiness to learn